The Aspetuck Land Trust Open Space Legacy Society

 I. A gift (bequest) within your will or trust:

-You can amend a will or trust to make a gift without rewriting the entire document.
-Your attorney can prepare a simple document, called a codicil, which adds a new bequest to ASPETUCK LAND TRUST, INC while reaffirming the other terms of your will.
+If you already have a will or trust you can amend your will or trust to make a gift without rewriting the entire document.
+Your attorney can prepare a simple document, called a codicil, which adds a new bequest for ASPETUCK LAND TRUST, INC while reaffirming the other terms of your will.
 Similarly, an attorney can prepare an amendment to a revocable trust to add ASPETUCK LAND TRUST, INC as a beneficiary.

 II.
 A gift with ASPETUCK LAND TRUST, INC named as a beneficiary within your 401K, life insurance or other qualified account: